 CompanyWeek profile: https://companyweek.com/company-profile/vortic-watch-co

-Read up on the finalists in the aerospace/electronics, distilling, cannabis categories here.
+Read up on the finalists in the aerospace/electronics, distilling, outdoor industry, and energy categories here.